-Of course you could just flash the bowls under a hot grill, but I quite enjoyed the theatricality of the blow-torch, and Kipper was pretty excited about it too – usually we only use our kitchen blowtorch to light the barbecue!
+Of course you could just flash the bowls under a hot grill, but I quite enjoyed the theatricality of the blow-torch, and my daughter Kipper was pretty excited about it too – usually we only use our kitchen blowtorch to light the barbecue!

 - 4-5 tbsp olive oil